 x

-The First Day Of Winter 2024: Winter Solstice
+Winter Solstice 2026: The First Day Of Winter

 What Is Winter Solstice?

-Winter solstice is the astronomical moment when the Sun reaches the Tropic of Capricorn, we have our shortest day and longest night of the year in the Northern Hemisphere in terms of daylight.
-Regardless of what the weather is doing outside your window, the solstice marks the official start of winter.
+Winter solstice is the astronomical moment when the Sun reaches the Tropic of Capricorn, 23.5 degrees south of the equator.
+From our vantage point in the Northern Hemisphere, the Sun rides its lowest arc across the sky, daylight runs its shortest, and night stretches its longest.
+Regardless of what the weather is doing outside your window, the solstice marks the official start of astronomical winter.

 Regardless of what the weather is doing outside your window, the solstice marks the first day of winter.